pinterweb/dotnet-solution-template/CSharp/src/BusinessApp.Infrastructure/README.md

 - Logging
 - Authorization
 - Batch Request Handling
-- Macro-like Request Handling
+- Macro "like" Request Handling\
-  _A macro is a single command that issues batch commands_
+  _A macro is a single command from a client that issues batch commands_
 - Event Streaming
 - Command Streaming
 - Query Filtering